‘No, No!’ you’re saying, 'Not another needlepoint design site with the same old cushion designs!'

 Have a look at ZIVA'S fresh approach to needlepoint cushion designs!

 You'll find these unique designs under the following categories:

-We have just created an exquisite new collection of five cushion patterns all adapted from early 20th century stained glass motifs.....
+We have created an exquisite collection of ELEVEN cushion patterns all adapted from early 20th century stained glass motifs.....

 Well-known British designers from the ARTS and CRAFTS MOVEMENT…